Dot Voting

 Variations

 Use coloured dots to distinguish votes by role or seniority.
-Run 'reverse dot voting' β give everyone red dots to mark options they strongly oppose.
+Run 'reverse dot voting' — give everyone red dots to mark options they strongly oppose.
+Dotmocracy can be adapted for remote voting using digital platforms that allow for similar dot-based selection.

 Where it fits